 There is no age limit for trading penny stocks in the United States.
 No age limit exists because penny stocks trade in the unregulated over-the-counter market.

 You will not be able to trade penny stocks through a custodial account because most brokerages and platforms will not trade penny trade stocks.
-People under 18 who want to trade penny stocks will have to buy them directly.
+People under 18 who want to trade penny stocks must buy them directly.

 How old do you have to be to trade stocks in Canada?

-In Canada, you have to reach the age of maturity in your province to open a retail trading account.
+In Canada, you must reach maturity in your province to open a retail trading account.
 The age of maturity is 18 or 19, depending on the province you live in.

 The age of maturity is 18 in Ontario, Alberta, Manitoba, Prince Edward Island, Quebec, and Saskatchewan.
 However, the age of maturity is 19 in British Columbia, New Brunswick, Newfoundland, the Northwest Territories, Nova Scotia, Nunavut, and the Yukon.

-For a Canadian under the age of maturity, a parent or guardian will have to open a trust account that the minor can invest through.
-The parent or guardian will have to ask a brokerage or platform how to set up the trust account.
+For a Canadian under the age of maturity, a parent or guardian must open a trust account through which the minor can invest.
+The parent or guardian must ask a brokerage or platform how to set up the trust account.
 Parents and guardians are legally responsible for children’s trust accounts in Canada.

 How old do you have to be to trade stocks in Europe?

 The European Union (EU) does not list any age requirements for stock trading.
-Hence, European residents will have to ask their investment advisors, or contact their nation’s financial regulator, to learn what stock trading age limits exist.
+Hence, European residents must ask their investment advisors or contact their nation’s financial regulator to learn what stock trading age limits exist.

-Most countries bar people under the age of maturity (usually 18) from trading stocks.
+Most countries bar people under maturity (usually 18) from trading stocks.
 Trust accounts that let children and teens invest through accounts in their parents’ or guardians’ names are available in some countries.

-There are no age limits for stock trading, but parents will need to monitor kids’ trades because anybody can lose money in the market at any age.
+There are no age limits for stock trading, but parents must monitor kids’ trades because anybody can lose money in the market at any age.